klarkc/gulp-github-automator/README.md

-# gulp-gitflow
+# gulp-github-automator
 It's a collection of gulp tasks with the objective of simplify the workflow of your application development in your GitHub repository.

-The principle is: Your master branch is always in sync with your production environment, and develop branch is used for developing things.
+The principle is simple: Your master branch is always in sync with your production environment, and develop branch is used as base of new features.

 ![Git Flow](http://nvie.com/img/git-model@2x.png)